Eye of Horus Tattoos

 There are different versions of the story as far as how he lost his eye, but in every version, he is saved by Thoth, who restores the eye.

 Not only does this shiny new eye have magical powers, but this epic set-to is the way the Egyptians explain the waxing and waning of the moon.

 Eye of Horus vs Eye of Ra Tattoo

 Although the Eye of Horus and the Eye of Ra do look similar, there is a distinct difference between them: The Eye of Horus appears on the left eye, while the Eye of Ra appears on the right eye.

-Each symbol has its own meaning: the Eye of Horus represents protection and healing, the Eye of Ra symbolizes destruction and chaos.
+Each symbol has its own meaning: the Eye of Horus represents protection and improvement, the Eye of Ra symbolizes chaos.

 In tattoos, they are placed apart from each other, usually on different areas of the body.

 What Does an Eye of Horus Tattoo Mean?

 The Eye of Horus is made up of 6 “parts,” each with a special definition.

 The different parts of the eye represent taste, touch, smell, hearing, sight, and thought.